Key reports resources

 Mathematical transitions: a report on the mathematical and statistical needs of students undertaking undergraduate studies in various disciplines

-This HEA STEM report is written by Jeremy Hodgen, Mary McAlinden and Anthony Tomei.
 Mathematics and Statistics are essential to the university curricula of many disciplines.
-The purpose of the Higher Education Academy STEM project was to investigate the mathematical and statistical requirements in seven of these disciplines: Business and Management, Chemistry, Computing, Economics, Geography, Sociology and Psychology.
-Reports were commissioned from discipline experts to provide a strong evidence base to inform developments within the disciplines and dialogue between the higher education and preuniversity sectors.
-This report summarises the findings of these reports and of similar work in other disciplines.
-It introduces some high-level contextual evidence from the pre-university sector, in particular data about trends in public examinations, and highlights important policy developments in pre-university Mathematics education that are set to have a major influence on the issue of students' transitions into higher education.
+The purpose of the Higher Education Academy STEM project was to investigate the mathematical and statistical requirements in a range of discipline areas including: Business and Management, Chemistry, Economics, Geography, Sociology and Psychology.
+Reports were commissioned from discipline experts to provide a strong evidence base to inform developments within the disciplines and dialogue between the higher education and pre-university sectors.
+This report by Jeremy Hodgen, Mary McAlinden and Anthony Tomei summarises the findings of these project reports and of similar work in other disciplines.
+It introduces some high-level contextual evidence from the pre-university sector, in particular data about trends in public examinations, and highlights important policy developments in pre-university Mathematics education.
+The report also includes high level recommendations regarding Mathematics and Statistics within the context of other disciplines, with a particular focus on the point of transition into higher education.
 (2014)

 Mathematics after 16: the state of play, challenges and ways ahead

 This report is based on a presentation given by the author, Josh Hillman, on 17 March at the first Q-Step conference, Counting them in: quantitative social science and the links between secondary and higher education.
 Other presentations from the day are available at www.nuffieldfoundation.org/q-step.
 Josh Hillman is Director of Education at the Nuffield Foundation.
 Josh Hillman, Mathematics after 16: the state of play, challenges and ways ahead, (London: Nuffield Foundation, 2014)

 ROBBINS REVISITED - Bigger and Better Higher Education